November 30, 2009

 One of the fascinating aspects of the past few months is the lack of equilibrium thinking with respect to what happened to the trillions of dollars in government money that has been spent to defend the bondholders of mismanaged financial companies.
 Almost by definition, money given to corporations will show up most quickly as improvements in corporate earnings, and then slightly later, as executive compensation.
 A few pieces came across my desk last week, hailing the ability of the corporate sector to bounce back from the recent economic downturn even though revenues have continued to suffer and employment has been steeply cut.
 Why is this a surprise?
 Where else could the money have gone?
 Labor compensation?
 It is truly mind-numbing that a moment after a temporary surge of trillions of dollars, borrowed and tossed out of a helicopter (though to specific corporations and private beneficiaries), analysts would hail a subsequent improvement in corporate results as evidence of “resilience.”

 What matters is sustainability, and unfortunately, it is clear that credit continues to collapse.
 Banks are contracting their loan portfolios at a record rate, according to the latest FDIC Quarterly Banking Profile.
 Even so, new delinquencies continue to accelerate faster than loan loss reserves.
-Tier 1 capital looked quite good last quarter, as one would expect from the combination of a large new issuance of bank securities, combined with an easing of accounting rules to allow “substantial discretion” with respect to credit losses.
+Tier 1 capital looked quite good last quarter, as one would expect from the combination of a large new issuance of bank securities, combined with an easing of accounting rules to allow “significant judgment” with respect to credit losses.
 The list of problem institutions is still rising exponentially.
 Overall, earnings and capital ratios have enjoyed a reprieve in the past couple of quarters, but delinquencies have not, and all evidence points to an acceleration as we move into 2010.

 Urgent Policy Implications